 Cal02: The telepresence system shall support the description, identification and negotiation of appropriate information to enable spatially coordinated rendering of audio and video streams.

-{Editor’s Note: - Scope here is system overall}.
+{Contributor’s note: It is proposed to remove the editor’s note below as it is captured in section 1.}

 8.2 Media control functions

-Med001: The telepresence system shall support of communication regardless of different aspect ratio.
+Med001: The telepresence system shall support communication regardless of different aspect ratio.

 Med002: The telepresence system shall support a method for describing the spatial arrangement of audio and video stream in a manner which enables a satisfactory reproduction at the receiver in a spatially correct manner.
 Furthermore it shall support a method to enable a satisfactory spatial matching between audio and video streams coming from the same endpoints.